- Vintage stereo receiver It is harder to find but it not impossible.

 Find vintage stereo receiver

 - Do your homework and if you pick from Marantz, Pioneer SX, Sansui, Kenwood KR, Technics, Rotel RA, Sherwood, Harman Kardon, Yamaha CR and many others of 70 and 80’s vintage most likely you not go wrong by by choosing in this order.

 - So if the unit is somewhat working that is a good sign because it may not require major expenses.

 - Much emphasis primarily through the internet and YouTube suggests that in order to have good quality sound from your vintage receiver you must replace “all” capacitors is not true.
 “If it is not broke do not fix it”.

-Most repairs may require a replacement of electrolytic capacitors in the power supply, some lamps and cleaning/DeoxIT and lubing the controls and switches.
+- Most repairs may require a replacement of electrolytic capacitors in the power supply, noisy transistors in audio path, example 2sa725, 2sa726,2sc1312, 2sc1313 in preamp circuits, replace lamps if needed, cleaning speaker relay, and cleaning/DeoxIT and lubing the controls and switches.